scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 # Abstract
 {:.no_toc}

-> This post will give a fully migration guide from Bitbucket Cloud Issue
+> This post will give a full migration guide from Bitbucket Cloud Issue
 > to JIRA Server, including:
 >
 > * Import legacy Bitbucket Cloud Issue into JIRA Server,
 > * Build Dual-direction connection between Bitbucket Cloud and JIRA Server,
 > * Upgrade the issue ticket number in git commits history,
-> to archive the __FULLY__ migration.
+> to archive the __FULL__ migration.
 >
 > This post will __NOT__ cover the topics below:
 >